Carers' expenses for conference attendance

 - normally one per year per person (funds permitting, to be kept under review).

-- Applications will be assessed by a sub-group of the Good Practice Committee, drawn from the permanent faculty members and the Head of Administration and Finance.
+- Applications will be assessed by a sub-group of the Good Practice Committee, drawn from the permanent faculty members and the Head of Administration.

 HMRC guidance states that childcare and other costs can be reimbursed tax and NI-free if they are connected with work-related training.
 Here are some relevant extracts: